-Step 1: Gather Your Memories
+Step 1: Gather Your Keepsakes

-Photo via Or So She Says
+photo: Or So She Says

 Step 2: Buy the Supplies

-Photo via The Crazy Picture Lady
+photo: The Crazy Picture Lady

 Step 3: Put It Together

-Once you have everything in front of you it’s time to create your memory shadow box.
-Start by lining your shadow box with a piece of colored or patterned scrapbook paper.
-Or alternately you could cut a piece of swaddling blanket or receiving blanket to fit.
+Once you have everything in front of you, it’s time to create your baby shadow box.
+Start by lining your shadow box with scrapbook paper.
+Next, start pinning your keepsakes to the board, collage style, including any initials or letters you’d like to include.